ezEngine/docs/docs/tools/player.md

 Player.exe -scene "path/to/exported/scene.ezObjectGraph" [-wnd "optional/path/to/Window.ddl"] [-profile "OptionalAssetProfileName"]
 ```

 Typically you only need to pass the path to the *exported* scene (or prefab) file.
-The other options are used by the [ezEditor (TODO)](../editor/editor-overview.md) to select different configurations.
+The other options are used by the [ezEditor](../editor/editor-overview.md) to select different configurations.

 ## Execution